loydox69/CodingBlog/readme.txt

-This repository is used for writing blogs
+This repository is used for writing coding blogs